jordan-harlen/Mtg/README.md

 This was a group project I worked on with https://github.com/kristofferbacaling after graduation from Dev Academy Aotearoa.

+The objective to this project was to be able to solidify our learning after graduating from Dev Academy by practising the things we had learnt.
+We also wanted to stretch ourselves by attempting things we hadn't tried, for example an auto complete form.

 ## Technologies Used

 This app is built with the following technologies: